RinGotou/Kagami/README.md

 end
 ```

-There's no any documents for this language and interpreter for now(because of development process and etc.).

-I pick some of my favorite syntax from Python and Visual Basic .NET, and try to make Kagami easier to read and use.

 ## Feature
 [√] Dynamic and weak typing language with reflection support

 [√] GC based on referenced count

 [√] Fully based on C++11 and STL

-[√] C Function support(partial and experimental)

-[×] Class support/SDL2 support

 ## How to use these codes?
 Strongly recommend to compile them in Visual Studio 2010 or later version.You can also compile by using g++/clang++ with -std=c++11 option.